-Around one in five Australians will experience a mental-health problem this year, but how many of us will feel supported in the workplace?
+A staggering one in five Australians will experience a mental-health problem this year, however you may never know as many are suffering in silence - especially in the workplace.

 As a society, we endure a workplace culture that refuses to address the issues of mental health: managers struggle to discuss it with employees, colleagues are unsure what they can do to help and employees are terrified of being ostracised or sacked.
 Yet we spend a good majority of our time at work and ultimately it is our jobs that suffer when we endure a stretch of mental illness.